ramit21/AWS-misc/misc/README.md

 **Fine tuning** a LLM model is a very taxing process.
 Hence first try these techniques of prompt engneering before you actually try to fine tune a LLM model:
 1. Zero shot vs N-shot: Feed multiple similar questions with answers so that model can learn from them, and then ask your question.
 2. Chain of thought prompting: QnA type of conversation to arrive at a conclusion.
-3. Self consistency:
+3. Self consistency: By adhering to the principle of self-consistency, engineers and designers aim to create systems and products that are reliable, efficient, and free from internal contradictions.
-4. General knowledge:
+4. General knowledge: General knowledge in prompt engineering is foundational and serves as a basis upon which engineers can build their expertise and specialization.
+It ensures that engineers have the core knowledge required to understand and address the challenges and opportunities within their specific engineering domain.
-5. ReAct (Reasoning and Action taking):
+5. ReAct(Reasoning and Action taking): Engineers first reason on how the system should behave, and then act on any deviations.
 6. RAG

 If you still need to fine tune, then use **PEFT** technique, ie parameter efficient fine tuning.
 PEFT creates task specific pluggable adapters that can be plugged into original model.